okfn/opendatahandbook-old/source/what-is-open-data/what-is-open-data.rst

 What is Open?
 =============

-This manual is about open data - but what exactly is *open* data?
+This handbook is about open data - but what exactly is *open* data?
 For our purposes, open data is as defined by the `Open Definition`_:

 *Open data is data that can be freely used, reused and redistributed by